Wakefield Labour Club (Short title)

 Click here for a membership application form, or here for a renewal form (if already a member).
 You can print this, fill it in and fetch it in to the club, or pick one up at the bar, but we are not doing online applications & payment.
 To join us, you have to come to the shed!

-To keep our records accurate and up to date, and also to have the information needed so that we can keep in touch with members, we are asking all members to complete a membership form when renewing subscriptions for 2023.
-We will comply with all data protection regulations.
+We try to keep our records accurate and up to date as far as possible, and only keep personal information needed so that we can stay in touch with members; We will comply with all data protection regulations.

 For more detail, see the Club`s GDPR Policy and Privacy Notice.